DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 ---

 #### **About Me**
-I am currently a second year PhD student studying Computer Science at Rutgers University.
+I am currently a third year PhD student studying Computer Science at Rutgers University.
 I am part of the Systems Research Lab in the Department of Computer Science and work under [Sudarsun Kannan](https://www.cs.rutgers.edu/~sk2113/).

 Aside from academics I like playing around operating systems, cars, and photography.
 In my spare time, I like to work with my hands, whether it be working on my cars, tinkering with 3D-printing, microcontrollers, and building furniture.